Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully

 \subsection{Environmental densities of stellar feedback}

 As discussed in \citet{2022MNRAS.509.5938H}, the star formation threshold affects strongly the gas densities of star formation but only weakly the densities in which SN explosions occur, as long as early stellar feedback is included.
-Here we exclude the star formation efficiency, thus our current model is closest to the 0\% efficiency model in \citet{2022MNRAS.509.5938H}.
+Here we exclude the star formation efficiency parameter, thus our current model is closest to the 0\% efficiency model in \citet{2022MNRAS.509.5938H}.
 We show the star formation densities, SN densities as well as the densities around photoionizing/wind releasing stars up to an age of 1 Myr in Fig. \ref{fig:densities}.
-The second and fourth panels show the cumulative distribution of densities in the simulations.
 The stars form at densities of $10^{2}$--$10^{5}$ cm$^{-3}$ as described by the Jeans-mass dependent threshold, followed by photoionization after a time delay as depicted in Fig. \ref{fig:tdyn} at slightly lower densities.
 SNe occur in significantly lower densities of less than $1$ cm$^{-3}$ due to the pre-SN feedback.
 The SNe in the compact dwarf galaxy have peak densities slightly higher than in the extended dwarf, which is consistent with the less compact configuration of the gas disk.
 Otherwise the distributions of star formation and feedback densities in the two models are quite similar and in agreement with previous studies \citep{2017MNRAS.471.2151H, 2022MNRAS.509.5938H}.
-Differences between the runs with and without winds are negligible, as also evidenced in the cumulative profiles of feedback densities.
+Differences between the runs with and without winds are negligible.